-Scott advises and appears in construction disputes (including Party Wall Act proceedings), appearing frequently in the Technology and Construction Court in construction litigation, as well as advising and appearing in arbitration and adjudication of construction disputes.
+Scott advises and appears in construction disputes (including Party Wall Act proceedings), appearing frequently in the Technology and Construction Court in construction litigation (see Bromley LBC v Heckel EWHC 3606 (TCC) for a recent case), as well as advising and appearing in arbitration and adjudication of construction disputes.

 Scott also has a considerable Chancery-based practice involving partnership disputes, international trust disputes (Cayman Islands), declarations of beneficial interest in property, general banking and mortgage work, and applications under the Trusts of Land and Appointment of Trustees Act 1996.

-At least half of Scott’s practice is however general commercial litigation, with a particular focus on telecommunications and information technology disputes.
-Scott frequently appears for telecommunications providers, and is presently involved in a multi-million pound recovery action involving a wavelength capacity agreement and indefeasible rights of use.
+A major part of Scott’s practice is general commercial litigation, with a particular focus on telecommunications and information technology disputes.
+Scott frequently appears for telecommunications providers, and previous cases include a multi-million pound recovery action involving a wavelength capacity agreement and indefeasible rights of use.
 Scott has undertaken some energy work, and appeared successfully in a major commercial court trial (Dalkia v Cetech 1 Lloyd’s Rep 599) involving a complex contractual dispute in relation to an electricity generating turbine.